How Many Square Feet Is a Quarter Acre?

 Of course, layout matters, and a quarter acre can come in various shapes—square, rectangular, or irregular depending on the land parcel.

-Why Land Size Matters in Real Estate
+Why Land Size Matters in Real Estate?

 When you’re buying or selling land, especially in competitive markets like those in Texas, land size plays a critical role in determining value.
 Here’s why: